Gov. Newsom Announces New Smartphone App To Help Californians Trace COVID-19 Cases

 — Gavin Newsom (@GavinNewsom) December 7, 2020

 Sixteen other states, plus Guam and Washington, D.C., have already made available the system co-created by Apple and Google, though most residents of those places aren’t using it.
-The tool has been used on a pilot basis on University of California campuses to try to track virus cases.
+The tool has been used on a pilot basis on University of California campuses, where 250,000 people opted in for notification of virus exposure.

-The announcement came as coronavirus cases are exploding in California and more than 80 percent of the state’s residents are under orders not to leave their homes for at least the next three weeks except for essential purposes.
+The technology comes as coronavirus cases are exploding in California and more than 80 percent of the state’s residents are under orders not to leave their homes for at least the next three weeks except for essential purposes.

+Over the past two weeks, California has reported a quarter of a million positive virus cases.
+The 7-day average for new virus cases on Monday neared 22,000, a 50 percent increase over the prior week, state data shows.

+More than 10,000 people were hospitalized in California Monday with COVID-19, including more than 2,300 in intensive care, Newsom said.

 Newsom’s administration issued the stay-at-home rules shuttering restaurant dining, salons and playgrounds in Southern California and a large swath of the state’s Central Valley agricultural region after more than 85% of beds in intensive care units were occupied in those regions.